-Mineral Industry Surveys (MISs) contain timely statistical and economic data on minerals.
-The surveys are designed to keep government agencies, the mineral industry, the business community, academic institutions, trade associations, and the public informed of trends in the production, distribution, inventories, and consumption of minerals.
-Frequency of issue depends on the demand for current data.
-MISs are released monthly, quarterly, or annually.
+The Mineral Industry Surveys (MIS) reports contain timely statistical and economic data on minerals.
+The surveys are designed to keep government agencies, the mineral industry, the business community, academic institutions, trade associations, and the public informed of trends in the production, distribution, stockpiling, and consumption of minerals.
+Frequency of issue depends on the demand for current data about the various mineral commodities.
+The MIS are released monthly, quarterly, or annually.

 The Metal Industry Indicators (MII) report, which is published monthly, contains indexes that measure the current and future performance of three U.S. metal industries.
 For each of the three industries, a composite coincident index and a composite leading index have been developed based on procedures and data similar to those used to construct The Conference Board's coincident and leading cyclical indexes for the national economy.
 The MII report also contains several indicators for metal prices.
 The Nonmetallic Mineral Products Industry Indexes report, also published monthly, contains leading and coincident indexes that measure the current and future performance of the industrial minerals industry.
 The indexes were designed by using the same procedures as the USGS metal composite indexes.
-USGS Form 9-4045-M Fer. (rev. 2/16/2011)